Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

 We define the \emph{$G$-expansion of $f''$} to be the $G$-expansion of $S_{f''}$.
 The following lemma is straightforward.

-\begin{lemma} \mylabel{lem:facecover} Let $G,\gamma,G',G''$ be as above, and let $f$ be an internal face of $G$.
-Then either there exists a unique internal face $f''$ of $G''$ such that $f$ corresponds to an internal face of \rt{a member of} the $G$-expansion of $f''$ or $\gamma$ is isomorphic to $\R3$ and $f$ is the $6$-face of ${\cal F}_\gamma$. \end{lemma}
+\begin{lemma} \mylabel{lem:facecover} Let $G$, $\gamma$, $G'$, and $G''$ be as above, and let $f$ be a face of $G$.
+Then either there exists a unique face $f''$ of $G''$ such that $f$ corresponds to a face of a member of the $G$-expansion of $f''$ or $\gamma$ is isomorphic to $\R3$ and $f$ is the $6$-face of ${\cal F}_\gamma$. \end{lemma}

 Let us now give an informal summary of what we are trying to achieve in this section.
 We assign weights to the faces of embedded graphs according to the function $s$ as described in Section~\ref{sec-disch}, and we aim to show that the sum of the weights of the faces of $G$ is bounded by the sum of the weights of the faces of $G''$.
-To do so, we would like to claim that the sum $w$ of the weights of the faces \rt{of members of} the $G$-expansion of $f''$ is bounded by the weight $w''$ of $f''$.
-In Theorem~\ref{thm:diskgirth5}, we will show that this claim holds, provided that the elasticity of $f''$ is small and \rt{the $G$-expansion of $f''$} is not \rt{a singleton set consisting of} one of a few exceptional graphs.
+To do so, we would like to claim that the sum $w$ of the weights of the faces of members of the $G$-expansion of $f''$ is bounded by the weight $w''$ of $f''$.
+In Theorem~\ref{thm:diskgirth5}, we will show that this claim holds, provided that the elasticity of $f''$ is small and the $G$-expansion of $f''$ is not a singleton set consisting of one of a few exceptional graphs.
 Here, we assign a {\em contribution} $c(f'')$ to each face $f''$ of $G''$ according to the criteria that we later prove to ensure that $w\le w''-c(f'')$.
 Furthermore, we argue that the sum of the contributions of all faces is non-negative.

-Let us now proceed more formally. \rt{Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$.
-If $\Sigma$ is a disk and ${\cal R}=\{R\}$, then we say that $G$ is a \emph{plane graph with one ring $R$}.} We say that a plane graph $G$ with one ring $R$ of length $l\ge5$ is {\em exceptional} if it satisfies one of the conditions below (see Figure~\ref{fig-except}):
+Let us now proceed more formally.
+Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$.
+If $\Sigma$ is a disk and ${\cal R}=\{R\}$, then we say that $G$ is a \emph{plane graph with one ring $R$}.
+We say that a plane graph $G$ with one ring $R$ of length $l\ge5$ is {\em exceptional} if it satisfies one of the conditions below (see Figure~\ref{fig-except}):